U60NMTMiner/Arduino-Python_sensor_datalink/README.md

 or Microsoft Excel to further analyze the data.

-The .csv files included here contain example data from an airspeed sensor and two MQ-2 gas smoke/flammable gas sensors.
+The .csv files included here contain example data from an airspeed sensor and two MQ-2 gas smoke/flammable gas sensors that you would see as the output of the first python program given the arduino program as input.